pkingGMU/Joint-Angles/README.md

 This python script allows you to determine your range of motion at different joints using your webcam!
-The results will print to an excel file
+The results will print to an excel file.
+Still in development from scratch hobby project!

 CURRENT VERSION:
 Can determine: RIGHT HIP ROM/LEFT HIP ROM/RIGHT KNEE ROM/LEFT KNEE ROM/RIGHT SHOULDER FLEXION ROM/LEFT SHOULDER FLEXION ROM